whitneyburton/portfolios/students/regis_boudinot/20150814-regis_boudinot-m1.markdown

 I gave feedback to a number of my classmates and they were happy that my feedback was actionable and supportive.

+Here are some examples:

+"I think that you could work on using methods that handle more of the work instead of writing large methods.
+Communicate a bit more while pairing.
+Otherwise I think that you are very good at understanding how to solve the problem at hand."

+"Justin is a great member of the community.
+He goes out of his way to ensure that the community around him is being built and seems to have his own version of one on ones with individuals of his cohort.
+When it comes to coding, he just needs to slow down and realize that he is on the right track.
+When communicating build the preface to the problem you are working on.
+Otherwise he’s got the chops."

 ### Playing a Part